Chinese diaspora in France: Other new immigrants

 Since the 1980s, immigration has increased steadily, with the main source countries being mainland China, notably from Wenzhou, in addition to the countries of former French Indochina.
 More recently, Chinese immigration to France has shifted to migrants from the northeast of the mainland.
 In Paris, settlement is spread across both urban and suburban districts, notably the 13th arrondissement, and the Templetowns of Lognes, Torcy, Noisy-le-Grand.
 Lyon and Marseille also have significant Chinese communities.

+Immigration from China to France slowed considerably in the 2010s and the 2020s, with growth falling below that of all other immigrants.
+The number of Chinese nationals holding a first residence permit halved between 2013 and 2021, leading China to fall from 3rd to 8th place in the ranking of countries whose nationals are admitted for residence.

 Cultural profile

 The Chinese community in France can be categorized into three different groups based on migrant history and varieties of Chinese spoken.

 Wenzhounese

 Ethnic Chinese with origins from Wenzhou and the surrounding southern Zhejiang province form the largest and most established Chinese community in France, with a population of about 350,000 as of 2010.
 The earliest Chinese migrants to France arrived in the late 19th century and consisted of Wenzhounese merchants who produced Chinese ceramics.
 During World War I, the vast majority of the 100,000 Chinese laborers recruited to work in France originated from the Wenzhou area, with a small number remaining in France after the conflict ended.
 During the 1970s and 1980s, a large wave of Chinese from Wenzhou arrived in France, with a number brought over by family members already present in France.